Skip to main content

 1. Slide the processor carrier into the rail frame.

-2. Push the rail frame down until the blue latches lock into place.
-Then, close the retention frame.
+3. Use the index finger of both hands to push the rail frame down until the blue latches lock into place.

 Figure 2.
 Processor installation